The Pisa/IIT SoftHand is a simple, robust and effective hand designed for grasping and soft manipulation

 Robust because innovative, biomorphic joint design allows perfect recoversing after large deformations and even disarticulation;

 Effective thanks to the soft-synergy idea applied to 19 degrees of freedom

 The idea at the core of the Pisa/IIT SoftHand, i.e. soft synergies, comes from the combination of natural motor control principles.
 As a result the hand pose is not predetermined, but depends on the physical interaction of its body with the environment, allowing to grasp a geat variety of objects despite its single degree of actuation.

 Simplicity, robustness, lightness and effectiveness make the Pisa/IIT SoftHand ideal for both humanoid robotics and prosthetics.

-the recent improvement, Pisa/IIT Softhand PLUS, is actuated by two motors for to perform not only grasping, but also complex manipulations on objects.
+A recent improvement, the Pisa/IIT Softhand 2, is actuated by two motors for to perform not only grasping, but also complex manipulations on objects.

 Winner of the Best paper Award at Humanoids 2012: "Adaptive Synergies for a Humanoid Hand", M. G. Catalano G.Grioli A. Serio E. Farnioli C. Piazza A. Bicchi

 Best Poster Award @EuroHaptics 2014: "A change in the fingertip contact area induces an illusory displacement of the finger", Alessandro Moscatelli, Matteo Bianchi, Alessandro Serio, Omar Al Atassi, Simone Fani, Alexander Terekhov, Vincent Hayward, Marc Ernst and Antonio Bicchi.